sitarskapage/labguy-dashboard/README.md

 1. Geberal
 + Update form schemas
 2. Details
-+ MediaList: change name, change selection behaviour (card shouldnt be button but contain a button)
++ MediaList: change name, change selection behaviour (card shouldnt be button but contain a button SELECT/EDIT), separate footer components into modules
 + HTML fields: should return plain html not array of objects
 + PageFormList: probably unnecessary for new backend
 + Settings: rename to preferenxes, remove api section